 What to do in Porto Portugal with kids

-1. City sightseeing bus
+1. Porto sightseeing

 2. Douro River cruise

-Alternatively, you can opt for a more comprehensive full-day river cruise that travels deeper into the Douro Valley wine region and its stunning scenery.
+Alternatively, you can take a comprehensive full-day river cruise that travels deeper into the Douro Valley wine region and its stunning scenery.
 The full-day Douro river cruise usually also includes a lunch-stop in the Douro Valley too.

 This will no doubt be a fun-filled family day out exploring the beautiful Douro landscape and sights.

-3. Visit the Harry Potter bookstore, Livraria Lello
+4. Visit the Harry Potter bookstore, Livraria Lello

-4. Paint your own tiles workshop
+5. Paint your own tiles workshop